-An example of digital, ceramic printing on glass (Left) and a solar cell colouring in yellow (right)
+An example of digital, ceramic printing on glass (Left) and a yellow solar cell (right)

 Shock and vibration

-The impact of shock and vibration is generally not an issue for the design of the solar modules and can generally be mitigated by the design of the structure it is fitted to.
+The impact of shock and vibration is generally not an issue for the design of the solar modules due to the bonded sandwich construction.
+This can also generally be mitigated by the design of the supporting structure and if the module has a supporting rear structure.
 The design does need to consider the handling and environmental condition and as such should be consider “rugged” for this application.

 Module efficiency

-Panel efficiency is the portion of sunlight energy that can be converted into electricity via the photovoltaics solar cell.
-For example: a solar panel with 15% efficiency and an area of 1 m² will only produce 150W at Standard Test Conditions (STC).
-Where standard test conditions are captured in standard ????
+Solar. module efficiency is the portion of sunlight energy that can be converted into electricity via the photovoltaics solar cell.
+For example: a solar panel with 15% efficiency and an area of 1 m² will produce 150W under Standard Test Conditions (STC).
+Where standard test conditions are with the module at a temperature of 25C, the level of irradiance is 1000W/m2 and an air mass of 1.5 spectrum.

-factorpower pabsorbedT

-The overall efficiency of the cells and the efficiency of a module will be different, with the efficiency of the module being lower, This is as a result of spaces needed between the cells, the boarder of the frame and the inter cell connections all having an impact on available silicon area.
+The overall efficiency of the modules and the efficiency of the cells will be different, with the efficiency of the module being lower.
+This is as a result of spaces needed between the cells, the boarder of the frame and the inter cell connections all having an impact on available silicon area being exposed to the sunlight.
+Generally modules can be obtained with an efficiency between 12 and 20%.

+It should be note that the efficiency of the solar module is just one factor in the efficiency of the power generation system and that it is important not to just focus on the module efficiency but consider the efficiency of the system as a whole and the transfer of power across the system.

-The efficiency of a whole module or system has been shown in trial to be enhanced by external devices up to 80%.
+More recently, trials have demonstrated thatthe efficiency of a whole module or system can enhanced by up to 80% through the addition of external devices such as a fressnel lens.

 Diodes

+A solar module will ideally have diodes fitted either within the module junction box or sometime within the module laminate.
+These diodes have two different purposes and are known either as a bypass diode or a blocking diode.

-By pass diodes limit the impact of module shading – these are physically fitted within the panel but can be fitted in a junction box attached to the solar models
+The bypass diodes limit the impact shading has on a module.
+These are physically fitted within the panel but can be fitted in a junction box attached to the solar module.
+The bypass diodes allow a section of series cells to continue to provide power at a reduced voltage, rather than no power, if part of the series string is shaded.
+Ideally, one diode would be fitted across each cell, but this would be very expensive, so generally they are fitted to section within a module.

-Blocking diode are used to prevent a shaded module acting as a load when modules are in parallel.
-These are usually in junction boxes on the back of the panel.
-Where there is diffused light, perhaps from a module pointing a Northerly direction, then these diodes do not need to be adopted as the diffused light will provide some output from the module.
+The blocking diode are used to prevent a shaded module acting as a load when modules are in parallel.
+These are usually within the junction boxes on the back of the panel.
+Where there is diffused light, perhaps from a module pointing a Northerly direction, then these diodes need not be adopted, as the diffused light will provide some output from the module.

-An alternative approach is to have a regulator on each module so a blocking diode is not necessary.
+As an alternative approach to the fitting of blocking diodes, each module can have a regulator fitted, such that the power output from the module is managed by the regulator based on the irradiance level.
+This provides excellent levels of redundancy but can be expensive.

+Regulator

+Unregulated modules or modules fitted with regulators.